alanmellorbjss/go-concurrency-conundrums/README.md

 #### Blocking and buffered channels

-- explain writes do not block if space
+A buffered channel has capacity for one or more elements, held in a [FIFO Queue](https://github.com/bjssacademy/go-stacks-queues-sort-filter)

+- A buffered channel can be written to without blocking when it has space
-- writes do block if full
+- A write to a buffered channel will block if the channel is full
-- if write blocked and nothing reading: deadlock
+- A read from a buffered channel will block if the channel is empty

-#### Why the unbuffered channel caused deadlock
+#### Blocking and unbuffered channels

-TODO below apply knowledge to example

-In our first example above, we created an _unbuffered_ channel.

-An unbuffered channel is a channel that has a maximum capcity of zero things.
+An unbuffered channel is a channel that has a capacity of zero things.

-#### Why the buffered channel caused deadlock

-TODO below apply knowledge to example

-## Communicating data between two goroutines

-TODO

-## Unbuffered write before read conundrum

-Here's a fault you'll doubtless stumble into.
-Attempting to write before read on an unbuffered channel.

-TODO demo how read goroutine after write fails
+- An unbuffered channel can only be written to if another goroutine is ready to read from it
+- A write to a buffered channel will always block until a read occurs
+- A read from a buffered channel will always block until a write occurs

+This forms a strong synchronisation point between the read and write lines of code in two different goroutines.

+In other lanaguages, such as Ada, this is called a _rendezvous_, as both reader and writer must expressly operate at the same time.

 ## Fan out: worker pools